Stormy102/Lancer/README.md

   -vv, --very-verbose   Use a very verbose output.
 This will output virtually
                         every single event that Lancer logs.
 Useful for debugging.
-  -o FILE, --output FILE
-                        [NOT YET IMPLEMENTED] Output the human-readable
-                        contents of the Lancer scan to a file.
-Best used in conjunction with -v/-vv --version             Shows the current version of Lancer.
+  --version             Shows the current version of Lancer.

 Optional Arguments: